szweibel/workshops/git.md

 **GitHub** is an online platform for hosting Git repositories.
 It functions for some, predominantly programmers, as a social network for sharing and collaborating on code-based projects.
 Users can share their own projects, as well as search for others, which they can then often work on and contribute to.
 Digital Humanists, librarians, and other academics are also finding ways Git and GitHub are useful in writing projects and teaching.
 GitHub also serves as a web-hosting platform, allowing users to create websites from their repositories.

-## Highlighting Distinctions
+### Highlighting Distinctions

-As we move forward it's important to make sure we're firm on the distinctions between the three different tools outlined above.
+As we move forward it's important to make sure we're firm on the distinctions between the two different tools outlined above.

 **Git** is a software that you use on your laptop, or your local computer/machine.
 The repository with your project's files is stored on your hard drive.
 You also edit the text files on your local machine using a plain text editor, which is another software on your local computer like Visual Studio Code.